sdaitzman/biology-in-parcel-b/index.md

 <div class="photos">

 ![A log disintegrating, with peeled-off bark](./img/IMG_0311.jpg) A log disintegrating, with peeled-off bark.
-Wood deterioration is caused by a variety of biological processes, accelerated by enzymes and by interactions with bacteria, fungi and insects. ^[A footnote about wooood]
+Wood deterioration is caused by a variety of biological processes, accelerated by enzymes and by interactions with bacteria, fungi and insects. ^[A test footnote about wood deterioration, which should cite Robert Blanchette]

 ![A mushroom growing from a living birch tree](./img/IMG_0313.jpg)